-If a student is 15 minutes late for an exam, the student will not be permitted to take the exam at that time and will report to the Undergraduate Program Office.
-Additional testing time will notbe provided in the event of any tardiness.
+If a student is late for an exam, the student will not be permitted to take the exam at that time and will email the Course Coordinator and Chairperson.

 Students will be seated in every other seat on every other row of the testing room, if possible, or as directed by the proctors.
+Student are expected to be dressed in classroom uniform.
+No hats or hoodies are allowed to be worn during an examination.
+No electronics are allowed during the examination (I.E., watches, cell phones, ear buds, etc.).